Highlights:

 The level of challenge and experience required for this tour will depend on the tour option chosen.
 Please don't hesitate to ask if you have any questions regarding your suitability for the experience.

-- We recommend that novices and families choose double kayaks, which are the most stable option.
+• We recommend that novices and families choose double kayaks, which are the most stable option.
+Please specify your requirements for single/double kayaks on booking.

-- Options 1, 2 and 4: Previous experience of sea kayaking is not essential for these options.
+• Options 1 and 2 (Standard Tents and Tree Tents) and Option 4 (Cabin on the Mainland): Previous experience of sea kayaking is not essential for these options.
 Distance covered and level of challenge is flexible depending on experience/ability.
-For Option 4 (Guest House on the Mainland), the level of challenge can be very accessible if needed, keeping close to land, etc. Options 1 and 2 have min. age 15.
+For Option 4 (Cabin on the Mainland), the level of challenge can be very accessible if needed, keeping close to land, etc. Options 1 and 2 have min. age 15.
 Option 4 has min. age 7 if sharing kayak with an adult or 13 (with previous kayak experience) to use single kayak.

-- Option 3 (Cabin on Harstena): Min. age 15.
+• Option 3 (Cabin on Harstena): Min. age 15.
 Requires paddle time of min.
-4 hours non-stop between the mainland and Harstena.
+4 hours (not including breaks) between the mainland and Harstena.
 You should have some previous kayaking experience and be comfortable travelling independently in a marine environment and crossing areas of open water to choose this option.
 We recommend if possible that you plan extra night(s) camping to allow you to break the journey from the mainland to Harstena into two days, at least on the outward journey.

 What makes this "Easy-Medium"?

 The different options available allow for a varied level of challenge.
-Option 4 (Guest House on the Mainland) has no requirement to cover a minimum distance and the level of challenge can be very accessible if desired.
-For Options 1 and 2 (camping), level of challenge will depend on the route chosen and distance taken.
+For Options 1 and 2 (Standard Tents and Tree Tents), level of challenge will depend on the route chosen and distance taken.
 For Option 3 (Cabin on Harstena), challenge level is higher as you must paddle at minimum between the mainland and the island, crossing large stretches of open water.

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.